tedneward/Azgaarnoth/Classes/Feats.md

 * Increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20.
 * If your Psionic Talent die is available, you can take an action to channel your psionic power to nourish yourself for the next 24 hours, as if you consumed sufficient food and water for a day.
 When you take this action, your Psionic Talent die decreases by one die size.
 * If your Psionic Talent die is available, you can meditate for 1 minute, at the end of which you gain the benefits of finishing a short rest, and your Psionic Talent die decreases by one die size.
 You can’t meditate in this way again until you finish a long rest.

+## Naturalist
+Your extensive study of nature rewards you with the following benefits:
+* Increase your Intelligence score by 1, to a maximum of 20.
+* You gain proficiency in the Nature skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* You learn the [druidcraft]() and [detect poison and disease]() spells.
+You can cast [detect poison and disease]() once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

+## Perceptive
+You hone your senses until they become razor sharp.
+You gain the following benefits:
+* Increase your Wisdom score by 1, to a maximum of 20.
+* You gain proficiency in the Perception skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* Being in a lightly obscured area doesn’t impose disadvantage on your Wisdom (Perception) checks if you can both see and hear.

+## Performer
+You master performance so that you can command any stage.
+You gain the following benefits:
+* Increase your Charisma score by 1, to a maximum of 20.
+* You gain proficiency in the Performance skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* While performing, you can try to distract one humanoid you can see who can see and hear you.
+Make a Charisma (Performance) check contested by the humanoid’s Wisdom (Insight) check.
+If your check succeeds, you grab the humanoid’s attention enough that it makes Wisdom (Perception) and Intelligence (Investigation) checks with disadvantage until you stop performing.

+## Quick-Fingered
+Your nimble fingers and agility let you perform sleight of hand.
+You gain the following benefits:
+* Increase your Dexterity score by 1, to a maximum of 20.
+* You gain proficiency in the Sleight of Hand skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* As a bonus action, you can make a Dexterity (Sleight of Hand) check to plant something on someone else, conceal an object on a creature, lift a purse, or take something from a pocket.

+## Silver-Tongued
+You develop your conversational skill to better deceive others.
+You gain the following benefits:
+* Increase your Charisma score by 1, to a maximum of 20.
+* You gain proficiency in the Deception skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* When you take the Attack action on your turn, you can replace one attack with an attempt to deceive one humanoid you can see within 30 feet of you that can see and hear you.
+Make a Charisma (Deception) check contested by the target’s Wisdom (Insight) check.
+If your check succeeds, your movement doesn’t provoke opportunity attacks from the target and your attack rolls against it have advantage; both benefits last until the end of your next turn or until you use this ability on a different target.
+If your check fails, the target can’t be deceived by you in this way for 1 hour.

+## Stealthy
+You know how best to hide.
+You gain the following benefits:
+* Increase your Dexterity score by 1, to a maximum of 20.
+* You gain proficiency in the Stealth skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* If you are hidden, you can move up to 10 feet in the open without revealing yourself if you end the move in a position where you’re not clearly visible.

+## Survivalist
+You master wilderness lore, gaining the following benefits:
+* Increase your Wisdom score by 1, to a maximum of 20.
+* You gain proficiency in the Survival skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* You learn the [alarm]() spell.
+You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Telekinetic
 *Prerequisite*: Psionic Talent feature or Wild Talent feat